 My fridge is never without some type of pesto.
 Our favourite recipe is this Ultimate green basil pesto.
 I usually make a large batch at least once a week which we use for basil pesto chicken sandwiches, pesto pasta or stirred into Italian style soups for an extra hit of herby flavour.
 Last week I ran out of basil, parmesan and pine nuts which, once again, proves that necessity is the mother of invention.
 Scavenging around the veggie draw can lead to good things….

-My mum is a genius at food substitution.
+My mother is a genius at food substitution.
 Perhaps I’ve inherited her genes.
 I hope so.
 After a general kitchen rummage, I managed to gather a few core ingredients that looked like potential pesto candidates.
 A bunch of celery, a handful of Italian parsley, garlic, olives and my latest pantry staple, nutritional yeast.
-After some initial tweaking and tasting, I ended up with the most incredible pesto that also happens to be vegan and cheap as chips to make.
-Feeling rather elated, I celebrated with avo toast.
-So sad, I know, but although small, it was success, nonetheless.
-Of course I added a spoonful of this extraordinarily zesty pesto to the smashed avocado.
+After some initial tweaking and tasting, I ended up with the most incredible pesto that happens to be vegan and cheap as chips to make.
+I celebrated with avo toast.
+Of course I added a spoonful of this zesty pesto to the smashed avocado.
 I’m calling it the food with benefits.

-Cooks notes: Nutritional yeast can be found at most Health food stores.
+Cooks notes: Nutritional yeast can be found at most Health food stores or on-line at Faithful to Nature.
 It has a cheesy taste and is high in Vitamin B1 and 2 and folic acid.
 It’s often used in vegan cooking to replace cheese.
 Substitute with parmesan cheese, if you’re not following a vegan diet.

 Detox celery leaf pesto